Meeting-BaaS/video-device-plugin/README.md

         }
     }

-    // If any devices are stuck, load videodev module to heal them if len(stuckDevices) > 0 {
+    // If any devices are stuck, exit plugin to trigger DaemonSet restart if len(stuckDevices) > 0 {
-        p.logger.Warn("Devices missing Video capability, attempting recovery")
-        loadVideodevModule(config, logger) // This heals the stuck devices }
+        p.logger.Error("Devices missing Video capability, exiting plugin for DaemonSet restart") os.Exit(1) // DaemonSet will restart the pod with fresh devices }

     return devices, healthyCount